-Best Smart Scales to Get You On the Right Track to Weight Loss
+Best Smart Scales to Get you on the Right Track to Weight Loss as of January 2018

 Reader comments

-Best Smart Scales to Get You On the Right Track to Weight Loss
+Best Smart Scales to Get you on the Right Track to Weight Loss as of January 2018

 Still no info on which of the associated softwares is Google Fit compatible?
 Trying to stay away from proprietary data collection.